-Early investigators had already placed emphasis on the assessment of nutritional status of communities.
-Several nutrition surveys of various communities in Peninsular Malaysia were reported from the 1930's and 50's.
+Early investigators had already placed emphasis on

+the assessment of nutritional status of communities.
+Several nutrition surveys of various communities in Peninsular Malaysia were reported from the 1930's to the 50's.
 This emphasis continued into the two decades that followed.
 Most of the studies were in the rural areas, and several comprehensive surveys of various communities in Sarawak, including the aborigines were also documented.

-In the eighties, researchers continued to monitor the nutritional status of the population through various studies.
+From the 1980's, researchers continued to monitor the nutritional status of the population through various studies.
 Communities in Sabah were also studied through several comprehensive surveys.
-In recent years, several more institutions have also undertaken studies into the nutritrional status of communities.
+In recent years, several more institutions have also undertaken studies in this area.
 Most of these are the recently established local universities.
 Hence, even though there has been no large scale national nutrition survey, all these studies have contributed towards a better understanding of the nutritional status of the communities.
-Chong (1984) and Tee and Khor (1986) have recently reviewed the current nutritional status of Malaysians.
+Tee and Khor (1986) and Tee (1991a, 1991b) have recently reviewed the current nutritional status of Malaysians.
+In the multi-authored country paper prepared for the International Conference on Nutrition organised by the FAO/WHO, a thorough review of the nutrition situation has been given (Tee and Cavalli-Sforza, 1992).
+The paper also gives a description and analysis of factors affecting the nutritional status of communities as well as the programmes and interventions that have been carried out.

-An important development in this area is the implementation of the National Nutrition Surveillance System by the Ministry of Health in 1982.
-Various health and nutritional indicators have been collected to provide a national nutritional profile of the different communities in the country.
+An important development in this area is the implementation of the National Nutrition Surveillance System by the Ministry of Health in 1932.
+Various health and nutritional indicators have been collected to provide a national nutritional profile of the reference used.

-Over the years, most community studies had used anthropometric measurements as indicators of nutritional status.
-Whereas earlier studies had relied solely on weight and height, later studies included mid-arm circumference and skin-fold thickness measurements as well.
-Another obvious improvement observed is the weight and height reference used.
 Varying references, usually from western countries, were used in studies prior to 1960.
-Following that, the Harvard Standard was used by most investigators.
+Subsequently, the Harvard Standard was used by most investigators.
 In recent years, more investigators are using the NCHS reference recommended by WHO.
 At the same time, various efforts have been made to derive a reference based on the Malaysian population.